 - Avoid alcohol, as it can interfere with the effectiveness of your medication and may lower the brain's seizure threshold.

-What Should I Do for a Person Who Has a Seizure?
+What Should I Do for a Person Who Is Having a Seizure?

 If someone is having a seizure:

 - Loosen clothing around the person's neck.

 - Do not try to hold the person down or restrain them.
 This can result in injury.

 - Do not insert any objects in the person's mouth.
 This can also cause injury.